JPLOpenSource/fprime-scala/README.md

     September 4-5, 2017, Geneva, Switzerland.
 Lecture Notes in Computer Science Volume 10479.

 The example is that of an imaging application on board a spacecraft, consisiting of two components (`Imaging` and `Camera`) and a `Ground` component.
 The `Imaging` component is given commands from ground to orchestrate the taking of an image with the shutter being open for a certain duration.
 The `Imaging` component communicates with the `Camera`.
 Furthermore, events, reporting what is happening, are sent to ground.
-The `Imaging` component is programmed as a hiearchical state machine and the ground, also a component, is programmed as a data automaton monitor.
+The `Imaging` component is programmed as a hierarchical state machine and the ground, also a component, is programmed as a data automaton monitor.
 Each component has input ports (white) and output ports (blue).
 Output ports are connected to input ports.

 ![Component topology](components.png)